JOSEPH R. SEIDMAN, JR.

 Mr. Seidman has represented shareholders in derivative actions, including recovering $16 million for shareholders in a derivative action alleging that certain current and former directors of DeVry Education Group (currently known as Adtalem Global Education, Inc.) breached their fiduciary duties by allowing and approving a misleading advertising campaign.
 Mr. Seidman also represented one of the lead plaintiffs in In re Freeport-McMoRan Copper & Gold, Inc. Derivative Litigation, C.A.
 No. 8110-VCN (Del.
 Ch.), which resulted in a $153.5 million recovery that represented the second largest derivative settlement in Delaware.

-Mr. Seidman represents a class of direct purchaser plaintiffs in an antitrust action, In re Packaged Seafood Products Antitrust Litigation, Case No. 15-MD-2670 JLS (MDD) (S.D.
+Mr. Seidman represented a class of direct purchaser plaintiffs in an antitrust action, In re Packaged Seafood Products Antitrust Litigation, Case No. 15-MD-2670 JLS (MDD) (S.D.
 Cal.).
-The plaintiffs in Packaged Seafood allege, inter alia, that several seafood companies illegally conspired to raise prices on various tuna products.
+The plaintiffs in Packaged Seafood alleged, inter alia, that several seafood companies illegally conspired to raise prices on various tuna products.
+These cases recently settled for approximately $78 million.